stasjok/btrfsmaintenance-formula/README.md

 ### btrfsmaintenance.config

 This state will configure the `btrfsmaintenance` and has a dependency on `btrfsmaintenance.install` via include list.
-It will trigger `btrfsmaintenance.refresh` state on changes.
+It will refresh systemd timers even if file watcher is disabled.

 By default configuration options match defaults except that `btrfsmaintenance` will scrub/balance not only `/` but all mounted btrfs filesystems (special word/mountpoint `auto`).

-### btrfsmaintenance.refresh

-This state will refresh cron symlinks or systemd timers by calling `btrfsmaintenance-refresh` service, but only if file watcher is not activated.

-You don't need to call this state manually unless you're managing configuration by hand.

 ### btrfsmaintenance.refresh.watcher